theodor-at-github/ci-milestone-project-1/README.md

 Icons that you see on this site are provided by [Fontawesome](https://fontawesome.com/) v5.0.10. and [Bootstrap Icons](https://icons.getbootstrap.com/) v1.4.0.
 CSS Hover effects are built with [Hover.css](https://ianlunn.github.io/Hover/) by [Ian Lunn](https://github.com/IanLunn/Hover).
 Fonts are provided by the [Google Fonts](https://fonts.google.com/) library.

+Thanks to [Chris Coyier's](https://css-tricks.com/author/chriscoyier/) great article about building a slider in pure HTML and CSS.

 Thanks for creating a great community.